-JBATA also analyzes, among other things, the volume and market share of transactions executed by reference banks in the Japan unsecured call market, the Japan Offshore Market and other relevant markets based on actual transaction data collected from reference banks and other information, and then conducts a periodic review in light of changes in market conditions to assess whether it is necessary to revise the calculation methodology of JBA TIBOR (and such a periodic review has been conducted in March every year).
+JBATA also assesses the conditions of the underlying markets, the adequacy of the percentage of transactions executed by reference banks in the markets, the conditions of other relevant markets, and then conducts a periodic review in light of changes in market conditions to assess whether it is necessary to revise the calculation methodology of JBA TIBOR (and such a periodic review has been conducted in March every year).
 When necessity arises in the course of ongoing discussions for maintaining and enhancing the transparency, robustness, and reliability of JBA TIBOR, public consultation will be conducted to change the calculation methodology.